MaxHalford/maxhalford.github.io/content/blog/solution-engineering-advice.md

 +++
 date = "2026-06-04"
-title = "My unvarnished guide to solution engineering" toc = true tags = ['data-science', 'showerthoughts']
+title = "My unvarnished guide to solution engineering" description = "Lessons from a few years as a data scientist talking to customers and selling enterprise SaaS at an early startup." toc = true tags = ['data-science', 'showerthoughts']
 +++